ubc-magic/thingbroker/README.md

 of the Thing Broker.
 The "thingbroker-web" project implements the REST API.
 The latter depends on the former, so you need to use maven to build both projects.

-Make sure to compile "thing-broker-core" first, otherwise "thingbroker-web" will not compile.
+To compile the projects:

+    cd thingbroker
+    mvn clean install

+Assuming a JDK and Maven is installed correctly, you should end up with the following files in your ~/.m2

+    thingbroker-web-{version}.war

 ## RUN YOUR OWN INSTANCE

-You will either need Tomcat 6 or later and MongoDB to run the Thing Broker.
+You will need a Java web application container such as Jetty or Tomcat and MongoDB to run the Thing Broker.

 1. Install and run MongoDB.
 See http://www.mongodb.org/
+2. Install Tomcat or Jetty
+3. Rename thingbroker-web-{version}.war to thingbroker.war
-1. Place the thingbroker file on your "webapps" directory of your Tomcat installation, and restart your Tomcat server.
+1. Place the thingbroker.war file into your "webapps" directory of your Tomcat installation (or appropriate location for Jetty) and restart your Tomcat server.

 ## USAGE